 Do physical exercise

 Your body is your instrument when it comes to singing.
-Exercise promotes a healthy body, voice, and lifestyle and is very beneficial when it comes to keeping your singing voice healthy.
+Exercise promotes a healthy body, voice, and lifestyle and is very beneficial for keeping your singing voice healthy.
 One thing to note is that lifting heavy weights is not recommended because what happens is that you start to strengthen and tighten your neck muscles (the extrinsic muscles of the neck).

-As you know the larynx sits in the throat of the neck and as singers, we want to be able to have control, flexibility, and have almost no tension in the neck when we sing.
+As you know, the larynx sits in the throat of the neck, and as singers, we want to be able to have control, flexibility, and almost no tension in the neck when we sing.
 Lifting heavy weights can cause us to lose some flexibility when singing.
-If you are doing weightlifting then make sure your breathing technique is correct for exercise and you are in a continuous inhale and exhale motion.
-This will help serve the purpose to not put any strain on the throat muscles.
+If you are doing weightlifting, make sure your breathing technique is correct for exercise, and you are in a continuous inhale and exhale motion.
+This will help serve the purpose of not putting any strain on the throat muscles.

 Cardiovascular exercise and light circuit training are highly recommended.
 You can increase your lung capacity as well as your physical fitness.
 This can help when performing or practicing.